 You find yourself at an airport, the long hard day of toil finally reaching its end.
-As you wait for your plane to taxi over you feel uncertainty griping at your heart as the weather outside is anything but stellar and a few flights have already been canceled.
+As you wait for your plane to taxi over, you feel uncertainty griping your heart as the weather outside is anything but perfect and a few flights have already been canceled.
 Alas, as it soon turns out — so is yours.
 Judging by the people gathered by the gate — it was one heavily booked plane.
 The tension in the air is palpable but for the time being everyone around is trying to maintain a semblance of civility.

-Adding to the calm before the storm is the fact a solitary, lithe airport employee is assigned to the daunting task of disarming the situation.
+Adding to the calm before the storm is the fact that a solitary, lithe airport employee is assigned to the daunting task of disarming the situation.
 The line drags on into infinity and passenger irritation is on the rise.